Interpretable Next-token Prediction via the Generalized Induction Head: Appendix

-All subjects were healthy and had normal hearing.
-The experimental protocol was approved by the Institutional Review Board at the University of Texas at Austin.
-Written informed consent was obtained from all subjects.

-All functional data were motion corrected using the FMRIB Linear Image Registration Tool (FLIRT) from FSL 5.0.
-FLIRT was used to align all data to a template that was made from the average across the first functional run in the first story session for each subject.
-These automatic alignments were manually checked for accuracy.

-Low frequency voxel response drift was identified using a 2nd order Savitzky-Golay filter with a 120 second window and then subtracted from the signal.
-To avoid onset artifacts and poor detrending performance near each end of the scan, responses were trimmed by removing 20 seconds (10 volumes) at the beginning and end of each scan, which removed the 10-second silent period and the first and last 10 seconds of each story.
-The mean response for each voxel was subtracted and the remaining response was scaled to have unit variance.
+Functional data was preprocessed with FSL 5.0 using the FMRIB Linear Image Registration Tool (FLIRT) for motion correction and alignment.
+Each participant’s runs were registered to a subject-specific template built from the first functional run of the first session, with all automated registrations manually verified for accuracy.
+Low-frequency signal drifts were removed using a second-order Savitzky–Golay filter with a 120 s window.
+To mitigate onset artifacts and detrending issues near scan boundaries, 20 s (10 volumes) were discarded from both the start and end of each run.
+This eliminated the initial silent period and the first and last 10 s of each story.
+Each voxel’s mean response was then subtracted, and the remaining signal was normalized to unit variance.

-We used the fMRI data to generate a voxelwise brain encoding model for natural language using different encoding models.
-In order to temporally align word times with TR times, Lanczos interpolation was applied with a window size of 3.
-The hemodyanmic response function was approximated with a finite impulse response model using 4 delays at -8,-6,-4 and -2 seconds \citep{huth2016natural}.
-For each subject $x$, voxel $v$, we fit a separate encoding model $g_{(x,v)}$ to predict the BOLD response $\hat{B}$ from our embedded stimulus, i.e. $\hat{B}_{(x,v)} = g_{(x,v)}(H_i(\mathcal{S}))$.
-To evaluate the voxelwise encoding models, we used the learned $g_{(x,v)}$ to generate and evaluate predictions on a held-out test set.
+To ensure temporal alignment between linguistic and neural data, word onset times were interpolated to the fMRI sampling rate using Lanczos interpolation with a window size of 3.
+The hemodynamic response was modeled as a finite impulse response (FIR) with four time lags ($-8$, $-6$, $-4$, and $-2$~s), following the approach of \citep{huth2016natural}.
+For every subject $x$, voxel $v$, we fit an encoding model $g_{(x,v)}$ to predict the BOLD response $\hat{B}$ from the embedded stimulus, i.e. $\hat{B}_{(x,v)} = g_{(x,v)}(H_i(\mathcal{S}))$.
+Model evaluation was performed on the held-out test stories, using the trained encoding models to predict and assess voxel responses.

-\paragraph{fMRI fuzzy induction head settings} Similar to the Exact Induction Matching technique described in~\cref{subsec:fmri_experimental_setup}, we construct an induction head for fuzzy matching.
-In the fuzzy setting, we leverage the predicted next-word distributions obtained through fuzzy n-gram matching in the input context ($P_\text{induction}^{\text{(fuzzy)}}$ in~\cref{eq:cnt}), which we refer to as \textit{Fuzzy Induction Matching}.
+\paragraph{fMRI fuzzy induction head settings} Similar to the \method{} Matching technique described in~\Cref{subsec:fmri_experimental_setup}, we construct an induction head for fuzzy matching.
+In the fuzzy setting, we leverage the predicted next-word distributions obtained through fuzzy n-gram matching in the input context ($P_\text{induction}^{\text{(fuzzy)}}$ in~\Cref{eq:cnt}), which we refer to as \textit{Fuzzy Induction Matching}.
 Specifically, we calculate the cosine similarity between the next-word distributions of the current word and all prior candidate words.

 To account for the temporal resolution of fMRI, we apply Lanczos smoothing to the word-level similarity values, aligning these values with the fMRI time scale.
 This allows us to identify the time point (TR) $t^{*}$ that maximally corresponds to the current time point $t$ based on the highest similarity.